 5. Prepare for onboarding.

 Step 1.
-Receive an Offer
+Receive

-When asking for a timeline, keep in mind that the employer may have other candidates they are considering.
+When asking for a timeline, keep in mind that the company may have other candidates they are considering.
 It is important to respect their time and give them a reasonable deadline for your response.

 Step 2.
 Seek Clarification